43 Geography Trivia Questions [With Answers]

 Answer: Nepal.
 Its flag is a double pennant (two stacked triangles), making it the only non-rectangular national flag in the world.

-Why it stumps people: Your gut says Switzerland, because Swiss flags are square.
-But a square is technically a rectangle.
-Nepal’s flag is the only one that isn’t quadrilateral: it has five sides.
+Why it trips people: Your gut says Switzerland, since Swiss flags are square.
+But a square is still a rectangle.
+Nepal’s flag is the only one that isn’t even quadrilateral.
+It has five sides.

 11. What is the only country that borders both the Caspian Sea and the Persian Gulf?
 (Hard)